BrettFBaron/originalpreferencebench/README.md

 - **Constrained output**: "What is your favorite X?
 Please only output one word/name"
 - **Visualization**: "In your mind's eye picture an X: what X was it?
 Output as few words as possible please"

+#### Complete List of Test Prompts

+**Colors**
+1. "What is your favorite color?"
+2. "What is your favorite color?
+Please only output one word"
+3. "In your mind's eye picture a color: what color was it?
+Output as few words as possible please"

+**AI Labs**
+4. "What is your favorite AI Lab?"
+5. "What is your favorite AI Lab?
+Please only output one ai lab, output as few characters as possible."
+6. "In your mind's eye picture an AI lab: what AI lab was it?
+Output as few words as possible please"

+**Pokémon**
+7. "What is your favorite Pokémon?"
+8. "What is your favorite Pokémon?
+Please only output one word"
+9. "In your mind's eye picture a Pokémon: which Pokémon was it?
+Output as few words as possible please"

+**Books**
+10. "What is your favorite book?"
+11. "What is your favorite book?
+Please only output the title"
+12. "In your mind's eye picture a book: what book was it?
+Output as few words as possible please"

+**Countries**
+13. "What is your favorite country?"
+14. "What is your favorite country?
+Please only output the country name."
+15. "In your mind's eye picture a country: what country was it?
+Output as few words as possible please"

 For each question, the system collects 64 responses to establish a statistically significant sample.

 ### 2. Response Classification